 Calculation of Coronary Artery Calcium Score

 The Agatston score is the most commonly used tool for CAC scoring and best supported by the literature.
-The Agatston score is a semi-automated tool to calculate a weighted sum of the area of coronary calcification, wherein each calcified area is multiplied ...
+The Agatston score is a semi-automated tool to calculate a weighted sum of the area of coronary calcification, wherein each calcified area ...